philc/book-notes/psychology/deep work - cal newport.md

 * Open offices might create more opportunities for collaboration, but they do so at the cost of "massive distraction".
 * He argues that few companies seem to prioritize deep work.
 Communication and coordination is more valued, at the expense of deep work.
-Maybe at a certain scale, that's the right tradeoff.
-  Eliminating duplicate work is more valuable than deep work.
+Maybe at a certain scale, that's the right tradeoff: eliminating duplicate work is more valuable than deep work.
 * The "metric black hole"
   * Some behaviors are very hard to measure in terms of impact and cost to the company.
 If it were easy, they would be quantified and eliminated.
 Email, meetings, impromptu distractions, open